 Meaning

-The message behind “I work at home, in the country, and days will go by when, except for my husband and son and the occasional UPS man, the only sentient creatures that see me are my chickens and turkeys.” revolves around life.
-It suggests that life rarely follows a perfect plan, making it relatable to many people's experiences.Theme
+In the quote “I work at home, in the country, and days will go by when, except for my husband and son and the occasional UPS man, the only sentient creatures that see me are my chickens and turkeys.,” the emphasis is on life.
+It highlights the thought that life rarely follows a perfect plan while implying that the present moment deserves attention.Theme

 This quotation is commonly linked to Susan Orlean, whose short statements express ideas connected to life.Style and Structure